Shulamith School for Girls: Extracurricular activities

 Shulamith participates in the Salute to Israel Parade and the International Bible Contest (Chidon HaTanach).
 They also have a school bowl team called the "Torah Bowl" and compete with other (Yeshivot) schools in the NY area.
 Shulamith School for Girls also stages annual music, dance, and drama productions.

 The student newspaper, the Kaleidoscope, won the Columbia Scholastic Press Association Silver Crown in 1995.
 The student literary magazine Serendipity won the National Scholastic Press Association Gold Circle Award for Humor in 1997.
 Students may attend the Bais Yaakov Convention.
 Shulamith also competes in an all-Yeshiva league in basketball, volleyball and softball.
 The Shulamith mock trial team, which has victoriously won countless competitions, was first instituted in 1999 by Michelle Hagler (now a NYS admitted attorney) and Yocheved Kleinbart.
 The high school division offer other extracurricular activities including the Math Team, the Math Magazine, the National Honor Society, the Student Body President Committee, Model Congress, yearbook, the Debate Team, and a weekly foreign language newspaper called Sidra.
 Students participating in the extracurricular activities have won countless awards, championships, medals, and trophies.

-Athletics

-The Shulamith Cyclones and Dynamites compete in the Metropolitan Yeshiva High School Athletic League (MYHSAL) "B" Division.
-In 2016, the Brooklyn schools high school volleyball team won the MYHSDAL championship.